ghc/ghc/README.md

 #### Documentation

-To build GHC documentation, run `build docs --haddock`.
-The `docs` is the documentation target, and the `--haddock` flag enables building Haddock.
-This is a temporary solution and [we plan](https://github.com/snowleopard/hadrian/issues/414) to simplify this command to `build docs`.
+To build GHC documentation, run `build docs`.
+Note that finer-grain documentation targets (e.g. building only HTML documentation or only the GHC User's Guide) are currently not supported.

 #### Source distribution

-To build a GHC source distribution tarball, run Hadrian with the `sdist-ghc` target.
+To build a GHC source distribution tarball, run `build sdist-ghc`.

 #### Installation

-To build and install GHC artifacts, run the `install` target.
+To build and install GHC artifacts, run `build install`.

 By default, GHC will be installed to the specified _prefix_ path on your system, relative to the root of the file system.
 For example on UNIX, GHC will be installed